Sound+Vision Tour: Tour legacy

 Bowie felt that a burden had been lifted by retiring the old hits he felt he was forced to perform, and said "[Retiring my old hits on tour] was a very selfish thing to do, but it gave me an immense sense of freedom, to feel that I couldn't rely on any of those things.
 It's like I'm approaching it all from the ground up now, starting with 'Okay, we know what songs we needn't do anymore.
 What, of my past, did I really like?'
 You pick things that were really good songs, and you try to recontextualize them, by giving them current, contemporary rhythms.
 And we've been knocking around ideas like 'Shopping for Girls' from Tin Machine, 'Repetition' and 'Quicksand' from Hunky Dory.
 Certain songs that I probably haven't ever performed onstage.
 They're working shoulder to shoulder with the new material, and I'm starting to see continuity in the way that I work."

 Generally, most songs that Bowie performed on the tour were played live in years to come, with only a small number of songs from the Sound+Vision Tour set list truly being retired forever; the most notable songs never to be played live again were "Young Americans", "TVC 15" and "Rock 'n' Roll Suicide".
-Bowie only played "Space Oddity" on tour a single time afterwards, although Bowie did perform the song three times on other occasions.
+Bowie only played "Space Oddity" on tour a single time afterwards, in 2002, although Bowie did perform the song on two other occasions; in 1997 at his 50th birthday show and in 2001 at a Tibet House benefit.
 For the rest of the decade, Bowie would in fact tend to play his lesser-known songs, only occasionally punctuated by his well-known older "hits", and bias towards playing material written after 1990; it wasn't until 2000, around the time of his appearance at the Glastonbury Festival (released in 2018 as Glastonbury 2000), that he regularly started performing his older songs on tour again.

 After the end of the Sound+Vision tour, Bowie returned to his band Tin Machine for their second album.